OCHA-DAP/hdx-python-api/README.rst

 Realtime 2016 All Africa
 data <http://www.acleddata.com/data/realtime-data-2016/>`__ (or updates the links and metadata if the resources already exist).
-Finally it creates a gallery item that points to these `dynamic maps and graphs <http://www.acleddata.com/visuals/maps/dynamic-maps/>`__.
+Finally it creates a showcase item that points to these `dynamic maps and graphs <http://www.acleddata.com/visuals/maps/dynamic-maps/>`__.

 The first iteration of the ACLED scraper was written without the HDX